 Bevan Brittan’s Health and Safety Team has recently advised on a particularly complex and widely reported local authority prosecution.
 We represented Reading Borough Council who successfully prosecuted both Arcadia Group Ltd and Topshop/Topman Ltd following the death of a 10-year-old boy in a retail outlet.
 After an extensive investigation and 12-week trial, a jury found both Arcadia Group Limited and Topshop/Topman Limited guilty of breaching health and safety offences.
 At the sentencing hearing, Arcadia Group Limited and TopShop/Topman Limited were each fined £650,000 and £350,000 respectively for their breaches (amounting to a combined fine of £1million).
 Each were also ordered to pay £530,000 in respect of the Council’s costs.

-This webinar will give a real, practical insight in to what it is like to run a legal criminal prosecution and will cover the following:
+This webinar gave a real, practical insight in to what it is like to run a legal criminal prosecution and covered the following: